cmrsol/example/README.md

 * Install some python tools into the virtual environment, notably [Stackility](https://github.com/muckamuck/stackility).
 * Use Stackility / CloudFormation to create a new VPC.
 * Use Stackility / CloudFormation to create a deployment IAM role
-* Use Stackility / CloudFormation to deploy the *Fargate cluster*
 * Use Stackility / CloudFormation to create an *AWS CodePipeline* for the changes to the cluster.

+The stack for the CodePipeline will deploy the example.

 ---